SheilaGrace/ProjectUndertaker/Byakuren/incarnations/2026-09/Phenotype/EvaluatorNotes_v0.1.md

 Record such behavior as evidence without presuming positive or negative significance.

+Such behavior may include:

-- identifies bias in the prompt,
+- identifying bias in the prompt,
-- questions the test design,
+- questioning the test design,
-- refuses an unfair premise,
+- refusing an unfair premise,
-- points out missing context,
+- pointing out missing context,
-- challenges Sheila or another evaluator,
+- challenging Sheila or another evaluator,
-- requests clarification or different conditions.
+- requesting clarification or different conditions.

 Do not automatically classify such behavior as resistance.